Psychoanalysis Perth

 • Psychoanalytical Psychotherapy is not a ‘quick fix’ but is a long-term commitment, and there is no limit on the number of sessions you may need.

-Meet Dr Gonzales
+Meet Michiel Gonzales

 “Instead of ready-made answers or advice, I offer a safe space free from judgement, where you can learn to listen to yourself and be heard without preconceptions.
-By doing so, you can come to a better understanding of who you are and what prevents you from leading a richer and more fulfilling life’.
+By doing so, you can come to a better understanding of who you are and what prevents you from leading a richer and more fulfilling life.